aprajnaparamita/learnNikud/README.md

 When contributing to this repository, describe your work thoroughly in your pull request.
 Contact and collaboration are welcome.
-Pleae contact Yana with any questions at: jjeffus@gmail.com
+Pleae contact Yona with any questions at: jjeffus@gmail.com

 Please note we have a code of conduct, please follow it in all your interactions with the project.